 With the entry into effect of the TRAF on 1 January 2020, an optional super deduction was introduced for R&D expenses at the cantonal and communal levels.
 Upon request by the taxpayer, an additional deduction of up to 50% (depending on cantonal rules) may be granted on qualifying Swiss R&D personnel expenses as well as expenses for third party contract R&D in Switzerland.

 Under Swiss tax law, tax fines are not tax deductible.
 The potential tax deductibility of other fines or penalties must be analysed with respect to the specific case.

 Corporate income and capital taxes paid to the federal government, as well as to the cantons and the municipalities, are tax deductible.
 Indirect taxes (e.g. real estate transfer tax) are tax deductible as well.

 Net operating losses

 Tax losses can be carried forward for a maximum of seven years and can be offset against the taxable income of the following seven years.
 There is no carryback of tax losses in Switzerland.

 Payments to foreign affiliates

-Management and services fees paid by a Swiss company to a related party are generally tax deductible as long as the fees are at arm’s length.
+Management and service fees paid by a Swiss company to a related party are generally tax deductible if the fees are at arm’s length.